A Roleplaying FC on Mateus.

 Defending--

 When an attack is made, the defender needs to defend.
 Just like an attack, the defender chooses which of their stats will be used to defend based on what makes sense in their action and rolls.
-Depending on the attack, a DM might ask for a specific defense roll against your character!
+Depending on the attack, a DM might ask for a specific defense roll against the character.
+Should they fail, they'll take any damage the attacker has rolled on their attack roll.

 Round Structure--